Dr Susan Cunningham

-Jerry Molepo: Foraging behaviour and thermal physiology in Cape Sugarbirds: gender specific responses to temperature (Co-supervisor: Ben Smit) (Registered at NMMU)
+Jerry Molepo (MSc 2017, NMU) Foraging behaviour and thermal physiology in Cape Sugarbirds: gender specific responses to temperature (Co-supervisor: Ben Smit)

-Penny Pistorius 2016.
-How air temperature affects flight initiation distance in arid-zone birds (Co-supervisor: Rowan Martin)
+Penny Pistorius (MSc CB 2016) How air temperature affects flight initiation distance in arid-zone birds (Co-supervisor: Rowan Martin)

-Salamatu Abdu.
-2015.
-Spatial use of the landscape by Kalahari birds in relation to temperature and the location of water holes
+Salamatu Abdu (MSc CB 2015) Spatial use of the landscape by Kalahari birds in relation to temperature and the location of water holes

-Gina Louw.
-2012.
-How will climate change affect birds in hot African deserts?
+Gina Louw (MSc CB 2011) How will climate change affect birds in hot African deserts?
 (Co-supervisors: Phil Hockey, Rowan Martin)

-Katherine du Plessis.
-2011.
-Heat tolerance of Southern Pied Babblers in the Kalahari Desert: how will they respond to climate change?
+Katherine du Plessis (MSc CB 2011) Heat tolerance of Southern Pied Babblers in the Kalahari Desert: how will they respond to climate change?
 (Co-supervisors: Phil Hockey, Amanda Ridley, Rowan Martin)

 Recent peer-reviewed publications